Work Environment

 Creative people use their personal understanding of people and the world they live in to guide their work.
 Creative people like to work in unstructured workplaces, enjoy taking risks and prefer a minimum of routine.

-Entry - First Assistant Director - TV/Film
+Entry / Progression - First Assistant Director - TV/Film

 The starting point for becoming a First Assistant Director is as a Trainee in the Assistant Directors group of The Services Industrial Professional Technical Union (SIPTU).
 This section of the union governs those who work as Assistant Directors, Location Managers, Production Runners and related grades.